-Regular membership in the MYD shall be limited to persons no younger than sixteen years of age, and who have not yet reached the age of thirty-six, and are registered members of the Democratic Party.
+Regular membership in the MYD shall be limited to persons no younger than sixteen years of age, and who have not yet reached the age of thirty-six.
 Persons under the age of sixteen shall, at the discretion of the Executive Board, be deemed associate members of the MYD, and persons over the age of thirty-six shall, at the discretion of the Executive Board, be deemed honorary members of the MYD.
 No criteria other than age or political party preference shall be an acceptable reason for exclusion from membership.

 No person shall be excluded from membership because of sex, race, creed, religion, disability, national origin, sexual orientation, or economic status.

 Voting members are required to pay an annual membership fee (in accordance with the by-laws, except in cases of financial hardship), and to provide an address, birth date and telephone number.
 Voting membership shall also be limited to members in good standing.